Robert M. Witajewski: Career

-Witajewski was born in Saginaw, Michigan on November 17, 1946.
 Under President George W. Bush, Witajewski served as Bureau of International Narcotics and Law Enforcement Country Director in Iraq.
-Between 2002 and 2005, he served in Nassau, The Bahamas, much of the time he served as Chargé d'affaires or Chief of Mission.
+From July 2003 to September 2004, he served in Nassau, The Bahamas as Chargé d'affaires ad interim or temporary Chief of Mission.
 While there, he was responsible for evacuating the embassy three times due to oncoming Category Four and Five hurricanes.
+Additionally, he helped facilitate covert conversation between CARICOM and the United States following the 2004 overthrow of Haitian President Jean-Bertrand Aristide.